Frequently Asked Questions

 Q: ATM Bank machines?

-A: The tour recommends bringing at ATM card, and withdrawing local cash (Georgian lari) from any of the ubiquitous ATM machines in Tbilisi.
-There are several right near the hotel.
+A: We recommends bringing an ATM card, and withdrawing local cash (Georgian lari, Armenian dram, etc.) from any of the ubiquitous ATM machines.
 Though most package tours will include all related expenses (including meals, museums, tips, transportation needs, etc.), some tours may require you to purchase certain meals or other services on your own.

 Q: How much do souvenirs cost?

 A: We recommend $100-$200 per person in local currency to purchase the odd handmade textile, snack, or trinket.
-If you are interested in a carpet (many tourists are!), they cost between $400-$2000.
+If you are interested in a pricier souvenir such as a carpet (many tourists are!), they cost between $400-$2000.
+Hand-painted icons are typically not for sale in shops, but must be commissioned in advance.

 Meals: